EOSC-synergy/o3k8s/README.md

 3. Namespace "o3as" has to be created, `kubectl create ns o3as`

 ### nsupdate configuration
 Deployed service benefits from the [Dynamic DNS service](https://nsupdate.fedcloud.eu/) (aka nsupdate) for EGI federated cloud.
-One has to configure domain name using nsupdate and obtain corresponding token.
+One has to configure domain name using [nsupdate](https://nsupdate.fedcloud.eu/) and obtain corresponding token.

-## How to install the chart:
+## How to install the chart via Helm:

 !! **DON'T FORGET** to configure secrets (e.g. for nsupdate token) !!
 See `secrets.yml.tmpl`